arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_restore.md

 snapshot in time, with a given id.
 The backup snapshot must reside on the ArangoDB service locally.

-The request may contain an object with the following attributes:

 @RESTBODYPARAM{id,string,required,string}
 The id of the backup to restore from.